mmung3/point-of-sale/README.md

 ### User Stories
 Some examples include:
-- as a user, I want to add items that are on the catalogue to my current collection of items, and see my total cost change accordingly
+- as a user, I want to add items that are on the catalogue to my current collection of items
 - as a user, I want to remove items that I no longer wish to purchase
 - as a user, I wish to specify the amount of paper
 (or canvas) bags that I used in my purchase, with associated costs seen
-- as a user, I want to see the total cost shown with each 'change' *(adding an item, removing an item, adding a bag, etc.)* made to my order
 - as a user, I want to see my amount of change calculated correctly based on a cash amount I will give
 - as a user, I want to enter a validly formatted card